thevermeer/pg_ts_semantic_headline/README.md

 ```
 TS_SEMANTIC_HEADLINE([ config regconfig, ] document text, query tsquery [, options text ]) returns text
 ```
-ts_headline accepts a document along with a query, and returns an excerpt from the document in which terms from the query are highlighted.
+`ts_semantic_headline` accepts a document along with a query, and returns an excerpt from the document in which terms from the query are highlighted.
 Specifically, the function will use the query to select relevant text fragments, and then highlight the phrases that match the subconditions of the query.
 Where `ts_headline` will highlight terms even if those word positions do not match the query's restrictions, `TS_SEMANTIC_HEADLINE` will highlight the multi-word phrase patterns, in the form that they are matching in search.
 The configuration to be used to parse the document can be specified by config; if config is omitted, the default_text_search_config configuration is used.

 The options, as implemented, do not match 1:1 with the same options for `ts_headline`, and the differences should be noted below.
 If an options string is specified it must consist of a comma-separated list of one or more option=value pairs.
 The available options are: